Content

 There’s no current consensus on whether there’s a direct link between caffeine and the hair growth cycle.
 While green tea may have hair health benefits, research into caffeine's benefits for hair growth is still in the early stages.

-One 2019 review suggests green tea may help control scalp oil production, prevent dandruff, and soften hair follicles, though it’s unclear whether caffeine itself is responsible for green tea’s ability to stimulate hair regrowth.
+One 2019 review suggested that green tea may help control scalp oil production, prevent dandruff, and soften hair follicles, though it’s unclear whether caffeine itself (or another

 Another study showed that a topical application of caffeine in people with androgenic alopecia helped improve skin barrier function.